Sign up to our Newsletter

 • US alien registration card (permanent resident or green card, visa)

-Your secondary ID needs to include your first and last name as well as either a signature or a recent photo.
+Your secondary ID must include your first and last name and a signature or recent photo.
 Secondary ID forms include:

 • School/university/college ID